PX4/PX4-user_guide/en/assembly/_assembly.md

 ### Serial Port GNSS Modules

-The primary GNSS/compass module is connected to the flight controller ort labeled `GPS1` or `GPS&SAFETY`, which should be a 10-Pin JST GH connector.
+The primary GNSS/compass module is connected to the flight controller port labeled `GPS1` or `GPS&SAFETY`, which should be a 10-Pin JST GH connector.
 A second GNSS/compass module, if present, is attached to the 6-pin port labeled `GPS2`.

 ![GPS Connections](../../assets/assembly/gnss_connections.png)